dranjan/python-plyfile/README.md

   or a `PlyListProperty` instance's `len_dtype`, which will perform casting when writing.

-Modifying the `name` of a `PlyElement, `PlyProperty`, or `PlyListProperty` instance is not supported and will raise an error.
+Modifying the `name` of a `PlyElement`, `PlyProperty`, or `PlyListProperty` instance is not supported and will raise an error.
 To rename a property of a `PlyElement` instance, you can remove the property from `properties`, rename the field in `data`, and re-add the property to `properties` with the new name by creating a new `PlyProperty` or `PlyListProperty` instance:

     >>> from plyfile import PlyProperty, PlyListProperty
     >>> face = plydata['face']